jeffThompson/TechnologyAndTheLandscape/README.md

 * **Readings:** PDFs of weekly readings, plus lots of optional ones
 * **Resources:** tutorials and other technical material

+If you have a reading, resource, tutorial, artwork, or something else to add, please [submit it as an "issue" above](https://github.com/jeffThompson/TechnologyAndTheLandscape/issues/new).

 ***

 ## COURSE CALENDAR